VladDBA/PSBlitz/README.md

 [*Back to top*](#header1)

 ## Usage examples
-You can run PSBlitz.ps1 by simply right-clicking on the script and then clicking on "Run With PowerShell" which will execute the script in interactive mode, prompting you for the required input.
+You can run PSBlitz.ps1 by simply right-clicking on the script and then clicking on "Run With PowerShell" which will execute the script in interactive mode, prompting you for the required input.<br>
 Note that parameters like `-DebugMode`, `-OutputDir`, `-CacheTop`, and `-MaxTimeout` are only available in command line mode.

 Otherwise you can navigate in PowerShell to the directory where the script is and execute it by providing parameters and appropriate values.